HermannBjorgvin/ubuntu-dev-playbook/README.md

 - Login to 1Password desktop app by scanning QR Code
 - Add 1Password addon to Firefox and login w/ QR Code

+- Download VPN conf file from Unifi for Home VPN
+- Rename VPN file to `Home.conf`, go to network settings to add VPN, pick import from file

 ## Choices left to make

 ### Font for terminal and programming: